course-details-portlet

 Skills - the student shall demonstrate the ability to:

-• treat one of the themes which was discussed in instruction in an independent empirical analytical manner at an internationally high level.
+• identify an own research topic based one of the themes discussed in the lecture and conduct an independent comparative empirical analysis at an internationally high level.

 Learning methods and activities

-Lectures/group discussions for 4 hours per week throughout the semester.
+Lectures/ group discussions for 4 hours per week throughout the semester.
 Supervision of paper.
-The paper is to be an independent discussion of a topic taught in lectures, and is to consist of 20 pages.
+The paper is to be an independent study of a topic taught in lectures, and must consist of about 20 pages using a comparative design and should be written in English.
 If less than 6 students attend the course the two first weeks of teaching, the course will be given as an individual study course with supervision.
 Please contact the department for further information.

 Further on evaluation